camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/kafka.md

 7. In the **Kafka** section, you can set the **Offsets** for the partition.
 The number of offsets specified should match the number of partitions on the current topic.
 8. In the **Kafka** section, you can set the **Auto offset reset** which tells the Connector what strategy to use when there is no initial offset in Kafka or if the specified offsets do not exist on the server.
 9. (For **Avro (experimental)**) In the **Message deserialization** section, input the schema that defines the message structure into the **Avro schema** field.
 10. In the **Activation** section, you can set the **Activation Condition**.
-Based on this condition, we either start a process instance or do nothing if the condition is not met.
-For example, `=(value.itemId = "a4f6j2")`.
-Leave this field empty to trigger your webhook every time.
+This condition filters if the process step triggers when a Kafka message is consumed.
+For example, `=(value.itemId = "a4f6j2")` will only trigger the start event or continue the catch event if the Kafka message has a matching itemId in the incoming message payload.
+Leave this field empty to trigger your process every time.

 When using the **Kafka Consumer Connector** with an **Intermediate Catch Event**, fill in the **Correlation key (process)** and **Correlation key (payload)**.